Mare Island: Shipyard

 On November 6, 1850, two months after California was admitted to statehood, President Fillmore reserved Mare Island for government use.

 On January 15, 1852, Secretary of the Navy William Alexander Graham ordered a Naval Commission to select a site for a Naval Yard on the Pacific Coast.
 Commodore D. Sloat along with Commodore C. Ringgold, Simon F. Blunt and William P.S.
 Sanger (former overseer of construction of Drydock Number One, Norfolk Naval Shipyard) were appointed to the commission.
 On July 13, 1852, Sloat recommended the island across the Napa River from the settlement of Vallejo, as it was "free from ocean gales and from floods and freshets."
 The Navy Department acted favorably on Commodore Sloat's recommendations and Mare Island was purchased for use as a naval shipyard in July 1853 at a cost of $83,410.
 On September 16, 1854, Mare Island became the first permanent U.S. naval installation on the west coast, with Commodore David Farragut, as Mare Island's first commander.

 For over a century, Mare Island hosted the Navy's Mare Island Naval Shipyard.
 The growing size and number of the country's naval fleet was making older facilities obsolete and led to increased building and refitting of shipyards nationally.
 In 1872, the U.S. Public Works Department commenced construction of a 508 ft drydock on the island, setting it on a foundation of cut granite blocks.
 The work was completed in 1891.
 A second drydock was begun in 1899, a concrete structure 740 ft long set on wooden piles; it was completed in 1910.
 By 1941 a third drydock had been completed and drydock number four was under construction.
 The ammunition depot and submarine repair base were modern, fireproof buildings.
 A million dollar, three-way vehicle causeway to Vallejo replaced a ferry service.

+During World War I, a rapid expansion of the Mare Island shipbuilding facilities created a housing shortage for wartime production workers.
+In response, the United States Housing Corporation planned and built a new residential community adjacent to the shipyard, with over 400 houses and community-serving structures.